The Coloniality Of Gender And Sexuality

 This process happened directly through encounters such as the visits or residency of missionaries in Indigenous lands and the imposition of a Western education system.

-It happened legally and politically through the introduction of laws regarding marriage, land ownership, inheritance or sexuality, and socially through the acculturation that occurs during sustained contact with government services, in times of conflict or migration and more recently through television, social media and consumerism.
+And socially through the acculturation that occurs during sustained contact with government services, in times of conflict or migration and more recently through television, social media and consumerism.

 02